Stellate Ganglion Block (SGB) for Post Traumatic Stress Disorder (PTSD) in Seattle and Bellevue

 The stellate ganglion is a bundle of nerves that is located deep in the lower neck.
 It is located within the cervical sympathetic chain.
 Sympathetic nerves play a strong role in our fight-or-flight response.
 Injecting local anesthetic (numbing medicine) around these nerves is called a stellate ganglion block (SGB).
 SGB can help reset these nerves that are thought to be chronically in fight-or-flight response.
 Stellate ganglion block (SGB) injections need to be performed under either ultrasound and/or fluoroscopic guidance as there are major blood vessels and organs nearby.
 The SGB injection is not new and has been used for decades to treat conditions such as chronic regional pain syndrome (CRPS) of the upper extremity.
 More recently, SGB is being used to treat PTSD.

 The only physicians that are formally trained in the SGB procedure are Interventional Pain Management physicians.
 Physicians such as myself and Dr. Attaman learn how to safely perform SGB during a year-long advanced training program called a Pain Medicine fellowship.
 A fellowship is the highest level of training a physician can complete and is done after medical school, internship, and residency.
 Stellate ganglion block is a technically demanding procedure that requires precise image guidance using an ultrasound machine and sometimes a form of x-ray called a fluoroscope.
-We traditionally perform SGB for people suffering from rare types of chronic pain, but the technique is exactly the same when used to treat PTSD.
+We generally prefer to use ultrasound as it allows us to better visualize nerves, arteries and veins in this delicate area.
+You may wonder why some physicians use ultrasound while others use fluoroscopy.
+The answer is fairly simple; it is much safer and accurate to use ultrasound but much more difficult to learn this method.
+Fluoroscopy is faster but does not allow for the visualization of delicate nerves and blood vessels in the area.
 The procedure is non painful, as it involves only a single needle poke in the side of the neck after numbing the skin.
+Typically, we will perform SGB only on the right side of your neck, as medical studies have found the right side to be most efficacious in most people.
+However, some people may require an SGB on the left side of the neck if they do not respond to a properly performed right sided SGB procedure.

 In the Media